-Following a rare close call in Week 5, the Western Mustangs were back to their dominant selves on Thanksgiving weekend and the reigning Vanier Cup champions top the U SPORTS football national rankings for the seventh week in a row.
+After surviving their second scare of the season, the reigning Vanier Cup champion Western Mustangs top the U SPORTS football national rankings for the sixth week in a row.

 - 2018 U SPORTS Football Schedule & Results